Equipment Allowed and Restricted (ok and not ok)

 Inherent Risks of Skiing (Part of the challenge and the excitement)

-The Utah Inherent Risks of Skiing Statute provides that no skier may make any claim against or recover from any ski area operator for injuries resulting from any of the inherent risks of skiing, which are listed on trail boards at the ski area.
+The Utah Inherent Risks of Skiing Statute provides that a skier may not make any claim against, or recover from, a ski area operator for injury resulting from inherent risks of skiing, which are listed on trail boards at the ski area and below:

 Your Season Pass (The pass or card linked to your name & your photo)